maolro/raldamain/en/rules/ranks/Weapons/arcos.md

 - **False shot**: Your target must defend itself with Insight.
 If it fails it will be incapable of dodging your next attack as if it was a feint.
 - **Disarming shot**: Your target must defend itself with Heroics.
 If it fails it will immediately be disarmed of whatever weapon it is carrying.
-- **Lucky shot:** Your target must defend itself with Reflexes.
+- **Lucky shot:** Your target must defend itself using Dodge.
 If it fails it will drop a small object it is carrying on its body, such as a potion, a bomb or a side bag.

 <u>Quick attack:</u> Making an attack with your weapon now costs you a move action.
 You can now make opportunity attacks with your weapon whenever you roll a critical hit on your defense or if your enemy rolls a critical miss on its attack.